-t Cassiobury Court we treated thousands of patients each year for drug and alcohol addiction.
-Many of these patients are new to life 'in recovery.'
+t Cassiobury Court we treated thousands of clients each year for drug and alcohol addiction.
+Many of these clients are new to life 'in recovery.'

 Patients often enter their new abstinence existence following many years of drug and/or alcohol addiction.